Skip to content

 export OLLAMA_BASE_URL=http://<your-ollama-host>:11434

-soliplex-cli check-config example/
+soliplex-cli audit example/

 Running the Server